 This two-quarter course sequence focuses on "idea to marketplace" and engages student teams in evaluating the commercial potential of business opportunities.
 Project ideas must be significant market opportunities in the science and technology sectors including sustainability and social enterprise innovations that have a base in science or technology.
 Projects sponsored by companies and research institutes are of interest to students and the school.

-Business Consulting Course
+Analytics Consulting Course

 MBA students may engage in Independent Study under the direction of Rady faculty.
 Most Independent Study projects are proposed by companies or nonprofit organizations.
 Faculty agree to supervise student teams on specific projects based on their educational value for Rady MBAs.

 Short projects in other classes

 Some Rady electives include projects.
 Such courses often allow students to identify companies for their required projects.
 Learning objectives are specific to the particular course and instructor.

 Master of Finance students complete a capstone Applied Finance Project.
 Projects address an empirical topic in finance but could also cover more technical areas including estimation, forecasting and testing of financial market models or quantitative models in a closely related subject such as data mining.
 Company-sponsored projects typically come from companies in the financial services sector and involve, in addition to publicly available market data, the use of company-provided data in order to develop a model or answer a question significant for the organization and its business.
 Projects should involve financial data from the equity, fixed income, options, hedge funds, structured products, or other financial markets.
 Projects are identified in spring quarter and completed under faculty supervision during the summer or fall quarter.

 Master of Science in Business Analytics (MSBA) Student Projects